First Spouses Campaign

 The First Spouses Campaign is an initiative by the Safe America Foundation to involve First Families throughout the United States and its territories in encouraging emergency preparedness with their citizens.

 - Establish First Spouses as preparedness role models in their states

 - Educate the public on the Foundation’s “Text First.
 Talk Second” message - using texting for non-critical communications after an emergency or disaster

-Championed initially in 2010 by former First Lady of West Virginia, Gayle Manchin, the program has grown to include support from First Spouses in over 35 states/territories, from Maine to Alaska.
+Championed initially by former First Lady of West Virginia, Gayle Manchin, in 2010, the program has grown to include support and participation from First Spouses in over 35 states/territories, from Maine to Alaska.